 Over the last few years, Self-Directed IRA and solo 40(k) plan clients are using crowdfunding websites as a way to invest in small businesses.
 But what is crowdfunding?
 Crowdfunding generally refers to a financing method in which a large number of people raise money through soliciting relatively small individual investments or contributions.
 Before you elect to make crowdfunding IRA investments, it’s important to understand the various crowdfunding rules.

 Title III of the JOBS Act established crowdfunding provisions that allow early-stage businesses to offer and sell securities.
-The SEC subsequently adopted Regulation Crowdfunding to implement the crowdfunding provisions of the JOBS Act.
+The SEC subsequently adopted Regulation Crowdfunding to implement the crowdfunding provisions of the JOBS Act.,

-- Limitations placed on the amount of money investors can invest;
+- Limitations placed on the amount of money investors can invest

-In general, under the UBTI tax rules, if the crowdfunding investment is operated via a passthrough entity, such as an LLC, and is engaged in a trade or business, the retirement account investor may be subject to the UBTI tax of 37% if the IRA or solo 401(k) is allocated more than $1000 of annual income.
-Whereas, in the case of a crowdfunding investment in a small business or start-up that is taxed as a C Corporation would not trigger the application of the UBTI tax.
+In general, under the UBTI tax rules, if the crowdfunding investment operates through a passthrough entity, such as an LLC, engages in a trade or business, the retirement account investor may be subject to the UBTI tax.
+The tax is 37% if the IRA or solo 401(k) has allocated more than $1,000 of annual income.
+Whereas, in the case of a crowdfunding investment in a small business or start-up that is taxed as a C Corporation, the UBTI will not be taxed.

 To learn more about how to use a Self-Directed IRA to make crowdfunding investments, please contact a self-directed IRA Expert at 800-472-0646.